Solar Panel Degradation in BC: A Homeowner's 2026 Guide

 What Do Solar Panel Warranties Cover for Degradation?

-Solar panel warranties address degradation through a performance guarantee, which is separate from the product warranty covering defects.
-This performance warranty ensures that a panel will maintain a certain percentage of its original rated power output for a specified period, typically 25 to 30 years.
+Solar panel warranties address degradation through a performance guarantee, which is separate from the product coverage covering defects.
+This performance guarantee ensures that a panel will maintain a certain percentage of its original rated power output for a specified period, typically 25 to 30 years.
 It is your primary protection against unexpectedly rapid declines in efficiency.

 Are There Rebates for Solar Panels in BC?